 Like, just imagine how else that might affect things around here.

-But following up on what was just said, he's been one of the most divisive, especially divisive younger figures in this who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.
+But following up with what was just said, he's been one of the most divisive, especially divisive younger figures in this who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.

 And I always go back to hateful thoughts lead to hateful words, which then lead to hateful actions.